astronomer/docs/learn/airflow-kafka.md

     <CodeBlock language="python">{listen_to_the_stream}</CodeBlock>

     This DAG has one task called `listen_for_mood` which uses the AwaitMessageTriggerFunctionSensor to listen to messages in all topics supplied to its `topics` parameters.
-For each message which is consumed, the following actions are performed:
+For each message that is consumed, the following actions are performed:

-    - The message is consumed and processed by the `listen_function`, which is supplied to the `apply_function` parameter of the AwaitMessageTriggerFunctionSensor.
-Note that the function is provided as a dot notation string, which is necessary because the Airflow triggerer component will need to access this function.
+    - The `listen_function` consumes and processes the message, then supplies the output to the `apply_function` parameter of the AwaitMessageTriggerFunctionSensor.
+The `listen_function` is provided as a dot notation string, which is necessary because the Airflow triggerer component needs to access this function.
     - If the message consumed causes the `listen_function` to return a value, a [TriggerEvent](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html) fires.
-    - After a TriggerEvent has been fired, the AwaitMessageTriggerFunctionSensor will execute the function provided to the `event_triggered_function` parameter.
+    - After a TriggerEvent fires, the AwaitMessageTriggerFunctionSensor executes the function provided to the `event_triggered_function` parameter.
     In this example, the `event_triggered_function` starts a downstream DAG using the `.execute()` method of the [`TriggerDagRunOperator`](cross-dag-dependencies#triggerdagrunoperator).
-    - After the `event_triggered_function` has completed, the AwaitMessageTriggerFunctionSensor goes back into a deferred state.
+    - After the `event_triggered_function` has completes, the AwaitMessageTriggerFunctionSensor returns to a deferred state.

-    The AwaitMessageTriggerFunctionSensor will always be running and listening.
-In case the task fails, for example due to a malformed message being consumed, the DAG will complete as failed and automatically start its next DAG run thanks to the [`@continuous` schedule](scheduling-in-airflow.md#continuous-timetable).
+    The AwaitMessageTriggerFunctionSensor always runs and listens.
+If the task fails, like if a malformed message is consumed, the DAG completes as `failed` and automatically starts its next DAG run because of the [`@continuous` schedule](scheduling-in-airflow.md#continuous-timetable).

 ## Step 5: Create a downstream DAG

-The `event_triggered_function` of the AwaitMessageTriggerFunctionSensor operator starts a downstream DAG to show implementing a dependency based on messages that appear in your Kafka topic.
+The `event_triggered_function` of the AwaitMessageTriggerFunctionSensor operator starts a downstream DAG.
+This example shows how to implement a dependency based on messages that appear in your Kafka topic.

 1. Create a new file in your `dags` folder called `walking_my_pet.py`.